Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Providence, accounting for 50.09% of the city's housing units.
 Other types of housing that are prevalent in Providence include single-family detached homes ( 23.27%), large apartment complexes or high rise apartments ( 23.25%), and a few row houses and other attached homes ( 3.15%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 Providence is dominated by renter-occupied one, two, or no bedrooms apartments.
 67.68% of Providence's dwellings are rentals.